 The day of the prize came, and I had memorized the lottery series numbers which we had bought.
 That day however I forgot all about it and after school, I went out to play cricket.
 The shopkeepers were going to each and every building and announcing the prize winning numbers on a loud speaker and when they came to our building and announced, was I glad to hear that we had won the first prize…

-It was towards the latter part of the 90’s when I first set my foot on Dubai sands thanks to my Uncle who invited me to visit the United Arab Emirates and have a look at job opportunities.
-This was one of the primary reasons that brought most Asians towards this city right from the 70’s.
+It was towards the late 90’s when I first set my foot on Dubai sands, thanks to my Uncle who invited me to visit the United Arab Emirates and have a look at job opportunities.
+This was also one of the primary reasons that brought most Asians towards this city right from the 70’s.

 A lot of people have come here and prospered thanks to the enterprising nature of the founders of the emirates who never floundered when it came to trade and adventures.
 The rulers be it the great Shaikh Zayed or Shaikh Maktoum, always had a pulse on the people’s sentiments and the trade.

-My arrival was in June, being one of the hottest months in these parts of the world, i was given a weather shock, just as I left the cool precincts of the airport.
+My arrival was in June, being one of the hottest months in these parts of the world where I was given a weather shock, just as I left the cool precincts of the airport.
 I had heard and seen the progress of the Dubai airport since childhood days, as the post cards carried a lot of pictures of the new airport that came up in the 80’s.

-The network of roads was mind-boggling in the initial days, and I could not make any thing out of the places where ever we went.
+The network of roads was mind-boggling in the initial days, and I could not make anything out of the places wherever we went.
 I stayed at Karama at my uncle’s place, and places like Deira and Bur Dubai took a few days to digest.
 Also, got to see a few places at Sharjah in the first week, before I decided to hunt for a job.

 Summers are very hot in the middle east but it is best experienced by tourists, visitors and natives alike in the months from June to September, where the dates on palms would ripen with the heat.
 The humidity was its best in the month of October during the switch over from summer to winter.
 When one used to leave an air-conditioned cab, you could experience the humid air, that would force you to seek the next cool place.
 In my case with my spectacles, I would have to take my handkerchief and wipe my lenses, before i could see a thing.
 It was like getting into a sauna bath.
 With a few years in the city, it was easy to judge the change of seasons.
 Rains rarely made their appearance sometimes they did in the winter months especially in the month of December or January, and it was so special that you would miss it if you were indoors and not aware of that lonely shower of rain.
 With an annual rainfall averaging 2 to 3 centimeters, Dubai was a city that got stuck with its name of the being an Oasis City in a desert.
 Drinking water came from the springs of Masafi in Fujairah made popular by the Masafi brand or from other springs in other places in the Emirates.